cloudfoundry/capi-bara-tests/README.md

-# CAPI Banausic Acceptance & Regression Avoidance Tests (CATs)
+# CAPI BARAS - Banausic Acceptance & Regression Avoidance Suite
 This suite exercises a [Cloud Foundry](https://github.com/cloudfoundry/cf-deployment) deployment using the `cf` CLI and `curl`.
 It is scoped to testing user-facing,